Foreign direct investment in China: Special economic zones

-In terms of location, Chinese leaders set up special economic zones to attract foreign investment since 1980, with the first four in Shenzhen, Zhuhai, and Shantou in Guangdong province and Xiamen in Fujian province.
+Chinese leaders set up special economic zones to attract foreign investment since 1980, with the first four in Shenzhen, Zhuhai, and Shantou in Guangdong province and Xiamen in Fujian province.
+SEZs quickly became a favored location for foreign investors to establish joint ventures with Chinese partners.
 The second wave came in 1984 when Chinese government set up 14 more special economic zones in coastal area.
 Four years later, Chinese government designated Hainan island as a separate province and another special economic zone.
 In 1992, Chinese leaders furthered the process by setting up special economic zones in Pudong area in Shanghai and two dozen more in inner cities.
+Pudong New Area was granted even greater policy latitude in attracting FDI than earlier established SEZs.

+SEZs offered favorable tax policies as part of the effort to attract FDI.

 Economist Barry Naughton argues that the preference for setting up special economic zones “is consistent with the dualistic system that was such a prominent feature of the trading regime” and “permitted incremental progress within a rigid system.”
 Special economic zones in this sense were a laboratory for Chinese leaders to test the economic policies.
 If successful, they could either set up more such zone or implement those policies in other parts of China; and if not, they could also contain the failure within the zone and keep control over the Chinese economy.
 While the conservative fiction within the party drew comparison between special economic zones and foreign concessions in late Qing and Republic period, reformers considered the zones a sign of commitment to economic change.
 Deng Xiaoping's Southern Tour signaled the continuation of reform in 1992.
 Naughton also reminds that special economic zones resembled export-processing zones in other Asian countries, but with greater liberalization.
-While the economic development and urban landscape in the special economic zones symbolize the achievements of China's economic policies since the late 1970s, the negative effects that the reform brought to Chinese society could also be found in the special economic zones..
+While the economic development and urban landscape in the special economic zones symbolize the achievements of China's economic policies since the late 1970s, the negative effects that the reform brought to Chinese society could also be found in the special economic zones.